 As with Every Procedure, a Mastopexy Has Potential Risks

-One of the best ways a patient can reduce her likelihood of experiencing these complications is to choose an experienced breast lift expert like Dr. Tuan Truong or Dr. Shitel Patel to perform her procedure.
+One of the best ways a patient can reduce her likelihood of experiencing these complications is to choose Dr. Tuan Truong or Dr. Shitel Patel to perform her procedure.

 Although the scars from a breast lift are permanent, with time they will fade.
 In fact, within 12 to 24 months of their mastopexy, most women notice that the scars have already softened and become less noticeable.
 Nevertheless, on occasion poor healing can lead to wide, thickened scars.
 For this reason, following the recommendations from Dr. Shitel Patel and Dr. Tuan Truong about what to avoid during recovery is essential.

 Asymmetrical breasts, irregularities in their size or shape can occur due to changes as the breasts heal.